 Discussion

-Esophagus cancer is considered as a major public health problem due to the 6-year its survival is still pretty low.
+Esophagus cancer is considered as a major public health problem due to the 6-year its survival is still pretty low???.
 It is, therefore, necessary to seek and identify new potential biomarkers for early diagnosis and targeted treatment of EC.
 Prior studies have demonstrated the regulatory function of lncRNAs in pathological processes and cancer biology [3].
 For instance, PVT1 in cervical cancer promotes progression by silencing of mir-200b [19] and inhibits apoptosis in colorectal cancer [13].
 CCAT1 enhances hepatocellular carcinoma and gallbladder cancer progression by functioning as let-7 sponge and regulating of miRNA-218, respectively [20, 21].
 It also promotes proliferation and migration of pancreatic cancer cells by MYC [17].
 The same function was observed in esophageal carcinoma by regulating SPRY4 and HOXB13 expression [22].

 Thus, the attention of research is shifting to the roles of dysregulated lncRNA expression in various cancers [7, 23].
 Moreover, achieving a comprehensive knowledge of the co-expression network between lncRNAs and coding genes might have a great impact on cancer recognition.

 The 8q24 chromosomal locus is a considerable site for some translocations and amplifications, which involved in various diseases.
-This reign also contains a number of important regulatory elements that any disturbances in them can result in cancer development.
+This reign??? also contains a number of important regulatory elements that any disturbances in them can result in cancer development.
 The oncogene MYC, located at this locus, is often activated in tumorigenesis and aberrantly expressed in different cancer types [24, 25].

 This research set out with the aim of assessing the expression of MYC gene along with two vicinity lncRNAs, PVT1 and CCAT1 in ESCC patients.
 PVT1 as an oncogenic lncRNA has a critical role in cancer development and pathophysiology.
 Our result revealed that the expression level of PVT1 in ESCC samples were significantly higher than pair adjacent normal tissues.
 Numerous studies have reported that the over-expression of PVT1 has an important role in development of different cancer types such as gastric cancer [14], colorectal cancer [13], non-small cell lung cancer [26], ovarian and breast cancer [27].
 The over-expression of PVT1 was also reported in hepatocellular carcinoma [28]; the results of gain and loss of function experiments indicated that PVT1 plays a key role in cancer cells proliferation, metastasis, and cell cycle.
 The effect of in vitro knocking down PVT1 lncRNA in lung and colorectal cancers led to remarkable loss of cancer cells proliferation and invasion [13, 26].